 How to Know Which Makeup Is Right for You

-When patients are ready to get back to their daily routines, and some bruising is still lingering, the best ways to cover them up is with makeup customized to meet your unique needs.
-Post-surgical bruises will need some good quality makeup, not just the first powder you find at the pharmacy.
-It should be a light and liquid-based.
-(Sephora has several that are recommended .)
+When patients are ready to get back to their daily routines, and some bruising is still lingering, the best way to cover them up is with makeup that is customized to meet these needs.
+Post-surgical bruises will need some good-quality makeup to cover them up.
+This can be tattoo concealers, bruise concealers, or everyday makeup that is carefully chosen.

 How to Use Makeup to Conceal Bruising